Gaels

 In the 12th century, Anglo-Normans conquered parts of Ireland, while parts of Scotland also became Normanized.
 However, Gaelic culture remained strong throughout Ireland, and in Scotland in the Highlands, Hebrides, and Galloway.
 In the early 17th century, the last Gaelic kingdoms in Ireland fell under English control.
-James VI and I sought to subdue the Gaels and wipe out their culture; first in the Scottish Highlands via repressive laws such as the Statutes of Iona, and then in Ireland by colonizing Gaelic land with English and Scots-speaking Protestant settlers.
-In the following centuries Gaelic language was suppressed and mostly supplanted by English.
+King James VI and I sought to subdue the Gaels and wipe out their culture; first in the Scottish Highlands via repressive laws such as the Statutes of Iona, and then in Ireland by colonizing Gaelic land with English and Scots-speaking Protestant settlers.
+In the following centuries, Gaelic language was suppressed and mostly supplanted by English.
 However, it continues to be the main language in Ireland's Gaeltacht and Scotland's Gàidhealtachd (Outer Hebrides and pockets of the north-west Highlands).
-The modern descendants of the Gaels have spread throughout the rest of the British Isles, the Americas and Australasia.
+The modern descendants of the Gaels have spread to other parts of Wales, Scotland and England, the Americas and Australasia.

 Traditional Gaelic society was organised into clans, each with its own territory and king (or chief), elected through tanistry.
 The Irish were previously pagans who had many gods, venerated their ancestors and believed in an Otherworld.
 Their four yearly festivals – Samhain, Imbolc, Beltane and Lughnasa – continued to be celebrated into modern times.
 The Gaels have a strong oral tradition, traditionally maintained by shanachies.
 Inscription in the ogham alphabet began in the 4th century.
 The Gaels' conversion to Christianity accompanied the introduction of writing in the Roman alphabet.
 Irish mythology and Brehon law were preserved and recorded by medieval Irish monasteries.
-Gaelic monasteries were renowned centres of learning and played a key role in developing Insular art; Gaelic missionaries and scholars were highly influential in western Europe.
+Gaelic monasteries were renowned centres of learning and played a key role in developing Insular art and Celtic Christianity.
 In the Middle Ages, most Gaels lived in roundhouses and ringforts.
 The Gaels long have had their own styles of dress; that in Ireland was typified for centuries by the léine croich ('saffron shirt'), and in Gaelic Scotland by the belted plaid (precursor of the modern kilt).
 Gaelic peoples have produced distinctive music, dances, festivals, and sports (including the Gaelic games in Ireland and Highland games in Scotland) into the modern era.
 Gaelic culture continues to be a major component of Irish, Scottish, and Manx society.

 Ethnonyms

 Throughout the centuries, Gaels and Gaelic-speakers have been known by a number of names.
 The most consistent of these have been Gael, Irish, and Scots.
 In Latin, the Gaels were called Scoti, but this later came to mean only the Gaels of Scotland.
 Other terms, such as Milesian, are not as often used.
 An Old Norse name for the Gaels was Vestmenn (meaning "Westmen", due to inhabiting the Western fringes of Europe).
-Informally, archetypal forenames such as Tadhg or Dòmhnall are sometimes used for Gaels.
-In the 17th–19th centuries, antiquarians sometimes referred to them as Gadelians.